theramiyer/blog/content/post/2023/do-you-know-indian-trains.md

 ## A section (or a block)

-A railway line between two stations, in general, is divided into a few segments, called "sections" (terms like Section Engineer, comes from this).
+A railway line between two stations, in general, is divided into a few segments, called "sections" (terms like Section Engineer, come from this).
 Some railways also call these segments as "blocks".
 A section is typically at least as long as the maximum braking distance for the fastest train on that line.
 This means, if the line carries a train whose maximum speed is 160 km/h, and the train is made up of only LHB coaches with, say, the Knorr Bremse air brakes, the section length will be at least 1200 m (or 1.2 km) long.

 This is so that even in case of a danger, like a train being stationary on the same line in the next section, this train can come to a stop without colliding with the stationary train.